Code-Institute-Submissions/justus-ai-swahili_bob_tattoo_v1_AprResub/README.md

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-MDN Web Docs : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found Here

-Content
+##Content
 All content was written by the developer under the close guidnce of the code initute tutors which i followed along during the making of the boutique ado website

-Media
+## Media
-All Images were created by the developer.
+All Images were created by the developer and from unsplush free images website www.unsplush.com Acknowledgements
-Acknowledgements
 My Mentor for continuous helpful feedback.